 While I am almost always up for a good discussion, this particular statement is not open for debate on this post or on my social media accounts.
 If someone who identifies as a woman can use my help in mastering their leadership and communication skills, I’m here.
 I will fight like hell to help them to meet their goals, increase their earning potential and change the world.

-Here’s to all women, everywhere, striving to make this a better place for future generations.
+Here’s to all women, everywhere, striving to make this a wildly better place for future generations, regardless of gender.